 As a consultant, Mr. George selected soundworks for the Paris Biennale (1981, 1983), New Music America (1984), Arts & Events at NYC’s World Financial Center (1985–1989) and produced an occasional survey of new American pop and experimental music for the BBC, UK, as part of “The John Peel Show” (1982–1985).
 He is the author of Volume, the first comprehensive discographical reference work on Punk and New Wave music, was a contributor to Goodtime Kings by Billy Bergman, the first American book on contemporary African Pop, has written very little for the Village Voice, Playboy, Creem, Elle, Spin, Saveur and Billboard, and was the music editor for Benetton’s Colors magazine.
 He has consulted or contributed to many film projects including Martin Scorsese’s The Last Temptation of Christ and Goodfellas, Tom Hanks’ That Thing You Do, Ken Burns’ Baseball and Jonathan Demme’s Something Wild, Beloved and The Manchurian Candidate.
-In 2015 Mr. George joined the Internet Archive in San Francisco as the Curator of Sound Collections and helped orchestrate massive digitization projects, including 3,000 music books, 150,000 78rpm discs and more than 250,000 CD from ARC’s collection
+From 2015 – 2019 Mr. George worked with the Internet Archive in San Francisco as the Curator of Sound Collections and helped orchestrate massive digitization projects, including 3,000 music books, 150,000 78rpm discs and more than 250,000 CD from ARC’s collection

 Mr. George can no longer play a lick, but still has his Martin 12-string from the ’60s.
 Because he gave all his records to the ARC, and because you gotta collect something, Mr. George created Oui Oui Pulp, his site dedicated to French girl pulp paperbacks, and the Rock Pulp pages, largely folded into the similar gallery hosted on this site.